sunpy/sunpy/doc/source/guide/installation/linux.rst

 --------

 .. warning::
-    We highly recommend that linux users install the Anaconda python distribution and not proceed further.
-Follow the instructions available here :ref:`anaconda_install`.
+    We highly recommend that users use the Anaconda python distribution.
+    Instructions are available here :ref:`anaconda_install`.

 Almost all versions of Linux ship with a recent enough version of Python, so it is unlikely that you will need to install Python yourself.